Akashi-Tai Honjozo Genshu Tokubetsu Saké 0.72l

 Description

-You can enjoy it in a Masu (wooden cup), Ochoko (small cup) or in a traditional wine glass.
+You can enjoy it in a Masu (wooden cup), Ochoko (small cup), or in a traditional wine glass.

 Composition

-still wine, white, dry.
+quiet wine, white, dry

 Flavour Profile

-clear with golden highlights
+clear with golden reflections

-aroma of pink grapefruit, beeswax and delicate white flowers
+aroma of pink grapefruit, beeswax, and delicate white flowers

 Flowers